DarkGhostHunter/OpenWRT-NSS-Full/README.md

 Because Adblock loads its source list of banned ip into unbound, hence why it consumes so much RAM.
 Still, around 50% of RAM left for anything.

 If you're using this router behind a network as a bridge or something, you may disable Adblock since this would be handled upstream.

+* **Help!
+My router restarts every 15 minutes or so!**

+It's because Watchcat configuration, which will restart the interface or network if it sees the WAN without Internet connection for 15 minutes.

+This is _usually_ a good idea since sometimes modems or other routes an be very picky in terms of restarting after the Internet is down.
+Either way, if it a nuance for you, you may disable the service or remove the rules.